A Brief History of Time: Chapter 2: Space and Time

 Hawking describes the evolution of scientific thought regarding the nature of space and time.
 He starts with the Aristotelian idea that the naturally preferred state of a body is to be at rest, and it can only be moved by force, implying that heavier objects will fall faster.
 However, Galileo experimentally disproved Aristotle's theory by observing the motion of objects of different weights and concluding that all objects would fall at the same rate.
 This led to Newton's laws of motion and gravity.
 However, Newton's laws implied that there is no such thing as absolute state of rest or absolute space: whether an object is 'at rest' or 'in motion' depends on the observer's inertial frame of reference.

 Hawking describes the classical belief in absolute time, that observers in motion will measure the same time.
 However, Hawking writes that this commonsense notion does not work at or near the speed of light.
 That light travels at a finite speed was discovered by Ole Rømer through his observations of Jupiter and its moons.
 Scottish scientist James Clerk Maxwell's equations unifying electricity and magnetism predicted the existence of waves moving at a fixed speed, the same speed that had been measured for light.
 Physicists believed that light must travel through a luminiferous aether, and that the speed of light was relative to that of the aether.
 The Michelson–Morley experiment, designed to detect the speed of light through the aether, got a null result.
 Michelson and Morley found that the speed of light was constant regardless of the motion of the source or the observer.
 Combining this with a postulate that the laws of physics are the same for all observers moving relative to one another, Albert Einstein argued that the aether is superfluous if we abandon absolute time.
-His 1905 paper became known the special theory of relativity.
+His 1905 paper became known as the special theory of relativity.

 Hawking discusses two remarkable consequences of this new theory.
 The first is the equivalence of mass and energy: they are related by the equation $E = mc^2$.
 This also means that no object with mass can reach the speed of light (c = 3×10^{8} m/s).
 The second consequence is a fundamental change in our ideas of 'space' and 'time'.
 Hawking points to the definition of the fundamental unit of length in terms of time as one example.

 In 1915, Einstein published general relativity, which explains gravity as the curvature of spacetime.
 Matter and energy (including light) follow geodesics.
 Einstein's theory of gravity predicts a dynamic universe.